thefungiz/nebmyco/src/pages/events/britt-bunyard-amanitas-lecture-march-21st-2024.md

 title: Britt Bunyard Amanitas Lecture - March 21st, 2024
 date: 2024-03-21T16:34:00.936Z
 description: Join us on March 21st for an expert lecture on the genus Amanita with Britt Bunyard!
+This is a great opportunity to purchase a copy of "Amanaitas of North America" and have it autographed.
+Fungi Magazines will also be available.
+Dontations welcome!
+Suggested donation $1-20.
 Please arrive on time so we can start at 6 PM.
 featuredimage: /img/britt-bunyard-2023-cropped-wpa-1-1-.webp
 showImage: true
 rsvpLink: https://forms.gle/Btnr7kbncgvczr9K6